MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-schema.md

 description: "Learn about the search schema and how you can view, create, or change managed properties, and map crawled properties to managed properties to create a customized search experience."
 ---

-# Manage the search schema in SharePoint Online
+# Manage the search schema in SharePoint

 The search schema controls what users can search for, how users can search it, and how you can present the results on your search websites.
-By changing the search schema, you can customize the search experience in SharePoint Online.
+By changing the search schema, you can customize the search experience in SharePoint.

 ## About the search schema
 <a name="__toc351360836"> </a>